 All work makes Jane a dull girl – so thank goodness for Special interest – our way to have fun!
 This is where you find us getting together as friends – book club, canasta, movies, arts and crafts, wine & dine, dining around and more.
 If there are several members with an interest in a group let us know – we are happy to get something started.
 Just remember, these events are open to club members only, not visitors.

 This committee is responsible for finding a candidate for all the elected positions to be presented to the General Membership for the March election.
 The appointed Nominating Committee members will select the Chairperson from within the committee.

-The Hospitality Committee is there for our members.
-In the hospital – let the Hospitality Chair know and a meal is on its way!
-But most importantly, the Hospitality Committee is in charge of monthly meals for NMWC meetings.
-They take your reservations and check in members as they arrive.
-Members and guests can pay for their meals at each meeting or members can make it easier on themselves by paying in advance for all of their meals for the year!
+Hospitality Committee is there for our members.
+In the hospital?
+Or need a helping hand?
+Let Hospitality know and a meal is on its way!
+Hospitality is also in charge of monthly meals for the General meetings of NMWC.
+They take your reservations and check-in members as they arrive.
+So make it easy on yourself and them – pay for your meals for the year!

 Communications & Technology

 Our Communications & Technology Team wears many hats for the club, but its primary mission is to keep our members, charities, sponsors and the public aware of our mission and what NMWC offers within our community.
 This team is responsible for communications and public relations via multiple mechanisms: the NMWC website and member management software, our social media platforms, member newsletter and relationships with local media outlets.
 By leveraging all of these we hope to create greater awareness and interest in NMWC.